 Director, Dance/Movement Therapy Program

 BA, Trinity College.
 MS, Hunter College.
 MA, PhD, Long Island University.
 Board-certified dance/movement therapist, licensed clinical psychologist.
-Twenty five years of clinical experience working in both psychiatric and community settings with infants, children, and adults.
+Clinical experience includes working with infants, children, adults and elderly populations in both psychiatric and community settings.
 Taught at Mercy College, Westchester Community College, Long Island University, and The New School.
 Research interests include the impact of neurological disorders on time perception and the intersection of psychotherapy and Eastern philosophies.
 SLC, 2012–

 MS Dance/Movement Therapy